-The contact pressures of both the normally-open and normally-closed contacts, when they are new should be as indicated in Table No. 3.
+The contact pressures of both the normally-open and normally-closed contacts, when they are new, should be as indicated in Table No. 3.

 To measure the final pressure of one of the contacts, first close the contactor mechanically in a direction producing full closing of the contact.
+Then by means of a spring scale hooked to a loop of fine wire, measure the force necessary to separate the moving from the stationary contact.